dillonalaird/music-video-stylizer/README.md

 The music video styler program uses neural style transfer and image segmentation to only add the neural style transfer to people or objects in the video.
-A line is also drawn around the objects and noise is added in proportion to the amount of low frequency content, e.i. base.
+A line is also drawn around the objects and noise is added in proportion to the amount of low frequency content or base.

 ## Installation Instructions